Yytsi/advent-of-code/2025/README.md

 ## Reading input

-On some problems, I only read a predefined amount of input (e.g. range(138)), so for `example.txt` input files to work, you may need to adjust that number.
+Some problems assume a fixed input size (e.g., range(138)); adjust this if you want to use `example.txt` files as input.